What is An Online Auction?

 Have you ever wondered what an online auction is?
 Perhaps you want to get involved but have some questions?

-In this guide, you'll learn about live and timed-online auctions and be given an insight into the way they work, how you can get involved and what you need to look out for.
+In this guide, you'll learn about online auctions, gain an insight into the way they work, how you can get involved and what you need to look out for.

 To register for an online auction, you will need to create an account on that particular platform.
 You'll be prompted to enter personal details such as:

 Once the account is made, you'll be able to register for an auction pending approval.